pradeepngupta/tswindrush/README.md

 Next JS is the Powerful React Framework for building Web Applications.
 Together with TypeScript, it provides a great developer experience and a scalable architecture.
 And with Tailwind CSS, you can create beautiful and responsive web applications.

 Integrating with ESLint and Prettier makes the code more readable.
-And with Jest and Enzyme, you can write and run tests.
+And with Jest and React Testing Library (RTL), you can write and run tests.
 And Playwright for End-to-End testing.

-Read more [here](TechStack.md) on Why I choose the above Tech Stack
+Read more [here](./docs/TechStack.md) on Why I choose the above Tech Stack

 ## Prerequisites